 How does residential respite work?

-How much residential respite care can I receive?
+How much residential respite can I access?

-You can access up to 63 days of subsidised care in a financial year.
+Residential respite is available for up to 63 days of subsidised care in a financial year.
 This includes both planned and emergency residential respite care.

 It is possible to extend this by 21 days at a time, with further approval from your aged care assessor.
-This may be required due to your care needs, carer stress, or the absence of your carer.